tmaasen/nutritional-psychiatry-database/README.md

     class PASS,ADJUST,REJECT output
 ```

-This dataset is being developed with scientific rigor in mind:
+This database is being developed with scientific rigor in mind:

 - All AI-generated data is clearly marked and confidence-scored
 - Literature-based connections include citations to research